DataDavidProjects/ICAN/README.md

 ## Description

-I-CAN (Intelligent Collaborative Agents Network) is a framework for simulating a collaborative multi-agent system.
+I-CAN (Intelligent Collaborative Agents Network) is a micro-framework for simulating a collaborative multi-agent system.
 Each agent specializes in a particular domain and they work together to solve complex problems.